robotique-udes/zeus_arm/zeus_arm/launch/README.md

 # Files descritpion
-Following subsections will give a brief summary of each file and its role.
+The following subsections will give a brief summary of each file and its role.

 ## cam.launch
 Launch file for the usb_cam node.
 Image dimensions and video device can be modified inside this launch file.